 And Robert Motherwell, the American artist, who affirmed “Yes Art is much less important than life.
 But what a poor life without it.”

-Or to take it even further, the Canadian painter claimed “Art is a necessity – an essential part of our enlightenment process.
+Or to take it even further, the Canadian realist painter, Ken Danby claimed “Art is a necessity – an essential part of our enlightenment process.
 We cannot, as a civilized society, regard ourselves as being enlightened without the arts.”

 So I am reassured that while my creative life is not one set down rigidly each day, it is in fact still a serious and worthwhile calling.

 Yet I imagine when these folks weren’t trying to homeschool in the middle of a pandemic, care for their family and make sure there’s food on the table.
 I bet they had their own periods of creative stagnation.
 But I suspect it was unlikely that they were during a global pandemic.
 Which leads me to my next challenge - being creative during a global pandemic.

 I arise each morning hoping that today I’ll get the headspace to think creatively.
 To find a relatable human concepts that reflect the zeitgeist.
 That I can feel.
 And from there find a way to represent my art in a 3D piece of wearable art that someone will enjoy.
 All before I have to tackle the homeschooling!

 Usually, I would have travelled to new places, met and interacted with new people, visited locations that were new to me, walked different paths through the countryside, sparked with other people in jovial conversation.
 Explored.
 Opened my mind and drank in greedily all possible new experiences and new points of view.
 “An artist is an explorer” said Matisse.
 But how can you explore when you’re in a lockdown?